 Wi Fi is the preferred short range wireless technology to connect to LAN infrastructure and to achieve high data rates.
 It is well suited for video streaming, monitoring, and data acquisition, but can also be used for time critical control.
 Further, the built in roaming functionality is useful in factory automation applications with moving devices.

 The IEEE 802.11 specifications have evolved over the years to cover an increasing number of capabilities.
-Through higher bandwidth and new modulations as well as MIMO (multiple input, multiple output) technologies, higher data throughputs (and new applications) have been achieved.
-For instance, IEEE 802.11ac was released in December 2013 to enable high quality video streaming to several devices, useful in, for instance, in‑car infotainment systems.
-Besides evolving radio specific capabilities, new specifications have been designed to focus on increased security features, network management, improved roaming, etc.
+With a larger bandwidth, new modulations, and MIMO (multiple input, multiple output) technologies, higher data throughputs (and new applications) have been achieved.
+For instance, IEEE 802.11ac was released in December 2013 to enable high quality video streaming to several devices, which is useful in applications such as in car infotainment systems.
+In addition to the evolving radio specific capabilities, new specifications have been designed that focus on topics including increased security features, network management, and improved roaming.

 Most Wi Fi devices, as well as other wireless technologies such as Bluetooth or ZigBee, operate in the 2.4 GHz band.
 As a result, this band easily becomes crowded, especially in urban environments.
-IEEE 802.11 b and 802.11 g radios use the 2.4GHz frequency band while IEEE 802.11 a and 802.11 ac radios communicate over the 5 GHz frequency band.
-IEEE 802.11 n radios can operate in either frequency band.
+IEEE 802.11b and 802.11g radios use the 2.4GHz frequency band while IEEE 802.11a and 802.11ac radios communicate over the 5 GHz frequency band.
+IEEE 802.11n radios as well as the new IEEE 802.11ax radios can operate in either frequency band.

 Wi Fi and LTE often co exist in the same device.
 Simultaneous operation of these radios in adjacent frequency bands causes interference that can degrade performance and throughput.
 To optimize performance some u blox modules employ a filter to protect the Wi Fi radio from interfering signals.